rieckpil/progmot/content/blog/one-year-course-release.md

 "Early-Bird" offers.
 With each new batch of course lessons being uploaded, I slighty increased .
 If you've joined early you'd get the course for almost the price of an eBook.

 - Creating the Landing Page

+For the landing page I used Thrive Architect (part of Thrive Suite) which comes with ready-to-use landing page templates.

 - Writing engaging sales copy